snipsco/snips-nlu/docs/source/tutorial.rst

 dataset creation CLI that is contained in the lib.

-We will go for the second option here and start by creating three files corresponding to our three intents:
+We will go for the second option here and start by creating three files corresponding to our three intents and one entity file corresponding to the ``room`` entity:

 - ``turnLightOn.txt``
 - ``turnLightOff.txt``
 - ``setTemperature.txt``
+- ``room.txt``

-The name of each file is important as the tool will map it to the intent name.
+The name of each file is important as the tool will map it to the intent or entity name.

 Let's add training examples for the first intent by inserting the following lines in the first file, ``turnLightOn.txt``: